-(1) (2)

-Dependent variable First stage: $Material{pct}$ Second stage: CPI Growth $pct+1$

-China Dependence ${pc,2019} \times \text{Lockdown Stringency}t$ 7.034

-(0.368)

-$\widehat{Material}{pct}$ 0.079

-F (0.017)

-F-Test 364.58

-Observations 8,515 8,515

-R-squared 0.784

-Controls ✓ ✓

-Product-country FE ✓ ✓

-Country-time FE ✓ $\checkmark$
+First stage Second stage (1) Material {pct} (2) Material {pct} $\frac{(3)}{\Delta CPI{pct+1}}$ $\begin{array}{c} (4) \\ \Delta \mathrm{CPI}{pct+1} \end{array}$ China Dependence ${pc,2019}$ × Lockdown Stringency $t$ 7.023 (0.369) 3.717 (0.593) $\widehat{Material}{pct}$ 0.081 (0.016) 0.170 (0.086) F-Test 363.06 39.24 Observations R-squared 8,483 0.783 8,483 0.957 8,483 8,483 Controls ✓ ✓ ✓ ✓ Product-country FE Country-time FE Product-time FE √ ✓ √ √ √ √ √ √ √ √

-Table 3: Supply chain constraint pass-through to CPI: IV estimation.
+Table 2: Supply chain constraint pass-through to CPI: IV estimation.
 This table presents the estimation results from the IV specification.
 The subscript notation is defined as follows: p is a product, c is a country, and t is a quarter.
-The first stage results are shown in Column (1), the second stage results in Column (2).
-The dependent variable in Column (2) is the one-quarter ahead annual CPI growth at the product-country-time level.
-Material, Labor, Financial, Equipment, and Other measure the share of firms that indicate that their production is constrained by the respective constraint.
+The first stage results are shown in Columns (1) and (2), the second stage results in Columns (3) and (4).
+The dependent variable in Columns (3) and (4) is the one-quarter ahead annual CPI growth at the product-country-time level.
+China Dependence pc,2019 represents the share of inputs to produce product p in country c that are imported from China in 2019.
+Lockdown Stringency pc measures the severity of lockdown measures implemented in China's top-5 exporting provinces.
+Non-reported controls include the other perceived constraints to production (Labor pct, Financial pct, Equipment pct, and Other pct) and, in addition, the interaction of Energy Inflation at Energy Use pc.
+Material pct, Labor pct, Financial pct, Equipment pct, and Other pct measure the share of firms that indicate that their production is constrained by the respective constraint.
 All constraints are transformed from the industry-country-time level to the product-country-time level using input-output tables and the share of consumption that each industry contributes to the final household consumption of a particular product.
-China Dependence represents the share of inputs to produce product p in country c that are imported from China in 2019.
-Lockdown Stringency measures the severity of lockdown measures implemented in China's top-5 exporting provinces.
-Non-reported controls include the other perceived constraints to production (Labor, Financial, Equipment, and Other) and, in addition, the interaction of Energy Inflation and Energy Use.
-Energy Inflation is the country-time level CPI index for energy.
-Energy Use is a product-country pair's energy input before the COVID-19 pandemic, measured in 2019 and scaled by the country's total energy use.
+Energy Inflation pct is the country-time level CPI index for energy.
+Energy Use pct is a product-country pair's energy input before the COVID-19 pandemic, measured in 2019 and scaled by the country's total energy use.
 We exclude the product "Energy" from the regression.
 Standard errors are double-clustered at the country-product and quarterly level.
-We report standard errors in parentheses. \\\ p<0.01, \\ p<0.05, \ p<0.1.
+We report standard errors in parentheses. p<0.01, p<0.05, p<0.1.